code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/plc/plp-terms.md

 - Evaluate your success based on a mixture of factors, which could include a count of teachers participating in workshops, workshop evaluation reports, teacher surveys, and actual participation/performance by students in classrooms hosted by these teachers.

 ## Joint Commitment
-- We will cooperate together to transition your work to 100% local funding.
+- We will work together to transition your work to 100% local funding.
 Our vision for this is that the long-term funding comes from state or local sources.
 We will provide you guidance, introductions, sample grant applications, etc., and establish you as a Code.org-accredited provider.
 In some regions, we may also be able to connect you to local philanthropists.
 - We will collaborate to establish your organization as a certified regional provider of computer science PD, so teachers from local districts can receive formal PD credit.
 - We will cooperate to identify, recruit, build and maintain local facilitator capacity.
 Facilitators need to meet Code.org’s established selection criteria.